rongkangw/tp/docs/UserGuide.md

 <box type="warning">

 **Caution:** **After a member has been assigned to an event, the member's assigned roles for that event cannot be edited directly.**
-To update an assigned member's event roles, unassign them from the event first (using `unassignEvent`), then reassign them with the updated roles (using `assignEvent`).<br>
+To update an assigned member's event roles:
+1. Unassign them from the event (using `unassignEvent`).
+2. Reassign them with the updated roles (using `assignEvent`).<br>

 Do note that this restriction applies only to event roles within the same event.
 Member roles and event roles in other events remain unaffected.
 </box>